Thom52/whos-that-actor/README.md

 [ASCII](https://manytools.org/hacker-tools/ascii-banner/) - used to create a logo for the program.

-[Typing-effect](https://www.101computing.net/python-typing-text-effect/) - code from this site adapted to my project to create a typing effect in the terminal.
+[Typing-effect](https://www.101computing.net/python-typing-text-effect/) - code from this site was adapted to my project to create a typing effect in the terminal.

 [TMDB](https://www.themoviedb.org/) - the website that my project searches through for the result of the user's input.
 Used an API from this website to achieve it.